Life Sciences SVHC Testing

 What are your obligations?

-If you are an EU article supplier and your product contains SVHC > 0.1% w/w, you must communicate the SVHC information along the supply chain.
+If you are an EU article supplier and your product contains SVHC > 0.1% w/w, you must communicate information on it along the supply chain.
 As a minimum, the name of the SVHC has to be passed on.
 If requested by a consumer you must supply them with the SVHC safe use information within 45 days.

 By June 2011, in addition to the communication responsibility, EU article producers and importers have to notify the European Chemical Agency if the total quantity of SVHC in articles is greater than 1 tonne per year.
 This could be a challenge for retailers who import a large variety of products from various countries and suppliers.

 Additionally, manufacturers need to pay attention of the growing number of SVHC substances on the Annex XIV list for authorization.
 Manufacturers without authorization for a specific substance use must carefully watch the latest application and sunset dates to comply with REACH requirements on allowed SVHC use.

 Mixtures for consumers: